Introduction to Gastroesophageal Reflux Disease

-The esophagus carries food from the mouth to the stomach.
-The lower esophageal sphincter is a ring of muscle at the bottom of the esophagus that acts like a valve between the esophagus and stomach.
+The esophagus carries food from the mouth to the stomach (also known as the food pipe).
+The lower esophageal sphincter is a ring of muscle at the bottom of the esophagus, located at the lower esophagus, that acts like a valve between the esophagus and stomach.

-Gastro Esophageal reflux disease, or GERD, is a chronic disease that occurs when the lower esophageal sphincter does not close properly and stomach contents leak back, or reflux, into the esophagus.
+Gastroesophageal reflux disease, or GERD, is a chronic disease that occurs when the lower esophageal sphincter does not close properly, and stomach contents leak back, or reflux, into the esophagus.
+When food passes from the esophagus into the stomach, the LES should close to prevent reflux.

-When refluxed stomach acid touches the lining of the esophagus, it causes a burning sensation in the chest or throat called heartburn.
+When refluxed stomach acid touches the lining of the esophagus, it causes a burning sensation or burning feeling in the chest or throat called heartburn.
+The reflux of stomach acid is what causes heartburn.
 The fluid may even be tasted in the back of the mouth, and this is called acid indigestion.
+Certain foods, such as fatty or spicy foods, are known triggers for acid reflux.
+Acidic foods and fatty foods are common dietary triggers that can worsen GERD symptoms, as they can increase stomach acid and slow digestion, making reflux more likely.
 Occasional heartburn is common but does not necessarily mean one has GERD.
 Heartburn that occurs more than twice a week may be considered GERD, and it can eventually lead to more serious health problems.

 Anyone, including infants, children, and pregnant women, can have GERD.